Bitcoin Fear and Greed Index: Explained

 Social media goes beyond memes and likes – it’s also the biggest, most detailed data set known to man.
 Twitter alone has just shy of 400 million users, and provides a goldmine of insight into how large groups of people are feeling.

-Not surprisingly, this data is used to inform the Fear and Greed index: mentions, hashtags, engagement, reactions, and even the text itself are all aggregated to give an overall reading of sentiment, and counted within the broader Fear and Greed assessment.
+Not surprisingly, this data is used to inform the Bitcoin Fear and Greed index.
+To clarify, mentions, hashtags, engagement, reactions, and even the text itself are all aggregated to give an overall reading of sentiment, and counted within the broader assessment.

 Qualitative Expressions of Confidence

 On a similar note, using Google Trends and analyzing what people are searching for, and what terms they are using, gives a hint as to how people feel about the market.
-For example, the search query “where can I buy Bitcoin”, indicates positive sentiment because it hints that people want to invest.
+For example, good search volume for the query “where can I buy Bitcoin”, indicates positive sentiment because it hints that people want to invest.

-How to use the Crypto Fear and Greed Index
+How to Use the Bitcoin Fear and Greed Index